foscia-dev/foscia/website/docs/digging-deeper/models/models-configuration.md

 Here is an example of a type guesser using hypothetical `toKebabCase` and `pluralize` functions.
-For example, if a `Comment` model has a `blogPost` relation, this would guess the type to `blog-posts`;
+For example, if a `Comment` model has a `blogPost` relation, this would guess the type to `blog-posts`:

 ```typescript title="post.ts"
 import { makeModel, isPluralRelationDef, ModelRelation } from '@foscia/core';